-Canola is grown in 33 states in the U.S., ranging from just a few acres in some states to more than 1.5 million acres in North Dakota.
-According to the latest report from the U.S. Department of Agriculture's Farm Services Agency, there are more than two million acres of canola in the United States.
-Major production regions in the U.S. include the Northern Plains, Pacific Northwest (PNW), and Southern Great Plains.
+Canola is grown in 29 states in the U.S., ranging from just a few hundred acres in some states to 1.8 million acres in North Dakota.
+According to the latest report from the U.S. Department of Agriculture's Farm Services Agency, there were 2.2 million acres of canola planted in the United States in 2022.
+Major production regions in the U.S. include the Northern Plains, Pacific Northwest (PNW, 359,000 acres), and Southern Great Plains.
+Montana, Washington, and Idaho are the top producing states after North Dakota.
 The interactive map below outlines acreage in each state that reported canola growing regions to the USDA-FSA (click on the state to view acreage).

-Click on each of the four PNW states for a more detailed map showing canola acreage in each county.
+Click on each of the four PNW states for a more detailed map showing total canola acreage (winter + spring canola) in each county.